 University of Glasgow publishes action plan to tackle racism and racial harassment on campus

-Content Advisory: The content and discussion in this news article and report covers themes of racism and racial harassment, including detailed accounts of lived experiences of racial harassment from staff and students and the detrimental effects of this to physical and mental health.
+Content warning - The content and discussion in this news story and report covers themes of racism and racial harassment, including detailed accounts of lived experiences of racial harassment from staff and students and the detrimental effects of this to physical and mental health.
 Although a challenging read for all, this report may be particularly difficult for those who have experienced racism or harassment.
-If you require support relating to the themes of the report, please visit these webpages to find both internal and external resources.
-If you have any comments or suggestions to make on the report, please email the University’s Race Champion Bonnie Dean on firstname.lastname@example.org
+If you require support relating to the themes of the report, please visit Equality & Diversity Support and Resources to find both internal and external resources.
+If you have any comments or suggestions to make on the report, please email the University’s Race Champion Bonnie Dean: email@example.com

-The plan is part of the recommendations, including practical steps, found in the University’s Understanding Racism, Transforming University Cultures report.
+The plan is part of the recommendations, including practical steps, found in the University’s Understanding Racism, Transforming University Cultures.

 The University of Glasgow investigation and report was prompted by a study from the Equality and Human Rights Commission (EHRC) into racial harassment faced by Black, Asian and Minority Ethnic (BAME) students and staff in UK universities.